AshciR/presentations/README.md

 - Functional Programing in Java
 - Why, When, and How to Refactor
 - Java 11 new features
+- Using the Grouping collector in Java 8

 ## Pre-requisites
 - Java 11